tfrmma/ampo-pricing-engine-rs/README.md

 test tolerances are set from the empirically measured bias, not picked to force a pass, see the module doc comment for the full diagnostic trail.

-### Toolchain note

-This was built against rustc/cargo 1.75 (Ubuntu apt default). `proptest`'s current release pulls a `getrandom` version requiring `edition2024` (cargo 1.85+), which doesn't resolve here, so `ampo-core/invariants.rs` uses a hand-rolled xorshift64 PRNG instead of `proptest`.
-Functionally equivalent for this use case, but doesn't get proptest's shrinking on failure.
-Worth revisiting with a current toolchain.

 ## Running

 ```